 Several scientific papers have discussed rainfall models, one of which is the sea surface temperatures rainfall model in West Kalimantan using the Stepwise Regression method (Handiana et al., 2016) and rainfall estimation model with climatic factors in Bangladesh using Multiple Regression Analysis (Navid & Niloy, 2018).
-Based on the mentioned scientific works, the methods employed were less than optimal because they did not consider the multicollinearity problem.
+Based on the mentioned scientific works, the methods employed were less than optimal because they did the multicollinearity consider problem.
 As a result, the models obtained contained multi-collinearity problems so that the models should be improved.

-At present, there have been many scientific works that employ analytical overcome methods to the multicollinearity problem, for example, problem overcoming the of multicollinearity Ridge using the 2017).
-Regression (Gorgees & Ali. overcoming the multicollinearity problem on factors that affect the human development index in East Java using Principal Components Analysis (Sudrajat, 2016), and overcoming the multicollinearity problem in the factors that affect the ICI on Indonesia Stock Exchange using the Latent Root Regression.
+At present, there have been many scientific works that employ analytical methods to overcome the multicollinearity problem, for example, overcoming the problem multicollinearity using the Ridge 2017), Regression (Gorgees & Ali, overcoming the multicollinearity problem on factors that affect the human development index in East Java using Principal Components Analysis (Sudrajat, and overcoming 2016). multicollinearity problem in the factors that affect the JCI on Indonesia Stock Exchange using the Latent Regression.
 The analysis methods used in the mentioned scientific papers were generally assisted by Microsoft Excel, SAS, and SPSS (Untari & Susanti, 2017).